What Are Closing Costs For Homebuyers in Texas

 - Discount Points (expressed as a percentage of the loan amount)

-An Origination Fee of 1% used to be more common before 2012 but, Texas lenders rarely use them now.
 Discount points are still an option for buyers who are interested in “buying down” their interest rates.
-The costs of Discount Points are reflected in a buyer’s closing costs and are often tax-deductible.
+The costs of discount points are reflected in a buyer’s closing costs and are often tax-deductible.

 Fees for the property appraisal, credit report, and flood certificate are additional one-time transaction costs.
 These are fees that are not originated by the lender and must reflect the actual cost for the service rendered.